-Metrolink commuter rail service in Orange County will be enhanced through OCTA's Metrolink Service Expansion Program (MSEP).
-SCRRA and OCTA staff have developed an implementation plan to provide higher-frequency Metrolink service on the OC Line between the Laguna Niguel/Mission Viejo station and the Fullerton Transportation new Metrolink station in the City of Placentia.
-These improvements will be needed to accommodate the expected growth in ridership that will come with the service expansion.
-Funding for the MSEP is being provided though Measure M, Orange County's half-cent sales tax for transportation improvements.
+Metrolink commuter rail service in Orange County will be enhanced through OCTA's Metrolink Service Expansion Program SCRRA and OCTA staff have (MSEP). developed an implementation plan to provide higher-frequency Metrolink service on the OC Line between the Laguna Niguel/Mission Viejo station and Fullerton Transportation Center.

-Center.
 The increased Orange County Metrolink service provides additional passenger capacity as well as new off-peak trips, making Metrolink a more convenient travel alternative.

 The MSEP also included significant track and switch improvements, railroad signal and communication upgrades, station and platform improvements, including added parking capacity, and safety enhancements, and a countywide grade crossing safety project, which are all now complete.
-OCTA is also working to design and construct a
+OCTA is also working to design and construct a new Metrolink station in the City of Placentia.
+These improvements will be needed to accommodate the expected growth in ridership that will come with the service expansion.
+Funding for the MSEP is being provided though Measure M2, Orange County's half-cent sales tax for transportation improvements.